tierre0703/macos-UnifiedLogs/README.md

 * Timezone

 ## Running
-Three (3) simple example binaries are available in `examples`.
 * `unifiedlog_parser` - Can parse all logs into a single CSV file.
 It can also be run on a live system.
 The resulting CSV file will likely be quite large
-* `unifiedlog_parser_json` - Can parse all logs into JSON files.
-It can also be run on a live system.
-Each log file (tracev3 file) will correspond to a single JSON file.
-Depending on the logs, hundreds of JSON files may get created
-* `parse_tracev3` - Can parse a single tracev3 file without any timesync or uuidtext files, to a JSON file.
-However, without the uuidtext or timesync files the resulting JSON file will be heavily incomplete.

 See `RUNNING.md` for overview of running the example binaries
 ## Using as Library